tomedunn/the-finished-book/_monsters/calculating-monster-xp/calculating-monster-xp.md

 <figure class="half" id="fig:hp-dpr-ratio-and-dmg-cr-delta-vs-cr">
     <img src="{{ site.data.page-links.calculating-monster-xp.path }}hp-dpr-ratio-vs-cr.svg">
     <img src="{{ site.data.page-links.calculating-monster-xp.path }}dmg-cr-delta-vs-cr.svg">
-    <figcaption>Figure 4: Shows (left) the ratio between the target HP and DPR at the given CR and the CR below it, and (right) the difference between CR values calculated from XP and those calculated using the DMG.</figcaption>
+    <figcaption>Shows (left) the ratio between the target HP and DPR at the given CR and the CR below it, and (right) the difference between CR values calculated from XP and those calculated using the DMG.</figcaption>
 </figure>

-As Fig. <a href="#fig:hp-dpr-ratio-and-dmg-cr-delta-vs-cr" class="fig-ref">4</a> shows, when the HP and DPR of the next CR are less than 10% higher than the previous one, the DMG reports a CR below that of the XP calculation.
+As Fig. \figref{fig:hp-dpr-ratio-and-dmg-cr-delta-vs-cr} shows, when the HP and DPR of the next CR are less than 10% higher than the previous one, the DMG reports a CR below that of the XP calculation.

 Assuming a base chance to hit with an attack of 70% for both PCs and NPCs when facing tier appropriate enemies, each +2 to AC is worth roughly 14% more HP and each +2 to AB is worth roughly 14% more DPR.
 This means that while the XP calculation slightly underestimates the impact of AC and AB on CR across the full CR range, the method presented in the DMG varies from significantly overestimating it for CRs less than 5, to significantly underestimates it for CRs between 15 - 19, as well as CRs 25 and above.
 --->